jasonsbeer/AmigaPCI/AmigaPCI Specification.md

 ### 3.2.1 PCI Driven PCI Data Cycle (DMA)

-This section relates to direct memory access (DMA) against onboard AmigaPCI address spaces.
+This section relates to direct memory access (DMA) against onboard Amiga PCI address spaces.
 Only the memory space PCI command is allowed.
 The onboard system being addressed must alert the Local PCI Bridge it is responding to the current cycle by asserting the **_DMASEL** signal.
 The **_DMASEL** signal may be connected to multiple onboard devices.
 Thus, **_DMASEL** should be a sustained tristate signal, being driven by only one device at a time, and driving it high for at least one BCLK before allowing it to float.
 Notifying the Local PCI Bridge in such a way allows the Local PCI Bridge to properly drive the DMA cycle against devices on the MC68040 bus.
 Lack of **_DMASEL** assertion during DMA cycles implies the cycle is among PCI devices on the PCI bus.
-The **_DMASEL** signal should be pulled up to the appropriate positive voltage with a 4.7 to 10k ohm resistor on the AmigaPCI main board.
+The **_DMASEL** signal should be pulled up to the appropriate positive voltage with a 4.7 to 10k ohm resistor on the Amiga PCI main board.

 During DMA cycles, the cycle is directed by the initiating PCI device.
 The Local PCI Bridge is responsible for driving MC68040 compatable signals on the MC68040 bus.
 These signals are **_TS**, **_TIP**, **R_W**, **TT0**, **TT1**, **SIZ0**, **SIZ1**, **A[31..0]**, and **D[0..31]** (write cycle only).
 When not actively driving a DMA cycle on the MC68040 bus, these signals must be held in a high impedence state.
 The Local PCI Bridge must respond to the assertion of **_TA** in order to recognize when data is placed on **D[0..31]** for read cycles, or when data has been latched by the target device for write cycles.
 Unless actively driving a DMA cycle against onboard Amiga resources, **AD[31..0]**, **_TRDY**, **_DEVSEL** must be held in a high impedence state by the Local PCI Bridge during DMA cycles.